 Geometric weighted least squares estimation

-• Reinhard Oldenburg Augsburg University
+• Reinhard Oldenburg Department of Mathematics, Augsburg University, Germany

 Keywords: Weighted least squares, Geometric mean, Latent variables